CHORUS-TRE/chorus-web-ui/docs/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The data flow refactoring for all major entities (`App`, `User`, `AppInstance`, `Workspace`, `Workbench`) is now complete.
-The current focus is on final documentation updates and preparing for the next major task.
+The documentation in the Memory Bank has been reviewed and updated.
+The project is now poised to begin the next phase of feature development, building upon the recently stabilized architectural patterns.

 ## 2. Recent Changes

-- **Refactoring Complete:** The `Workspace` and `Workbench` entities have been refactored, completing the architectural overhaul for all major entities.
+- **Data Flow Refactoring Complete:** The `Workspace` and `Workbench` entities were refactored, completing the architectural overhaul for all major entities.
 - **Architectural Rules Clarified:** The usage of Server Actions vs. client-side fetching has been clarified in `.cursorrules` and `systemPatterns.md`.
-- **Mermaid Diagrams Fixed:** All Mermaid diagrams in the project documentation have been corrected.
+- **Memory Bank Updated:** A full review and update of the memory bank has been completed to ensure all documentation is current and consistent.

 ## 3. Next Steps

-- Awaiting direction on the next task.
+- The next development task is to implement the **User Management UI**, which is a key feature outlined in the `progress.md` file.
 - A potential future task that was mentioned is to create all the data flows in `apis.swagger.yaml`.

 ## 4. Active Decisions & Considerations

-- The core architectural patterns (Clean Architecture, Repository/Data Source, Mappers) are now stable and must be followed for any new feature development.
+- The core architectural patterns (Clean Architecture, Repository/Data Source, Mappers) are stable and must be followed for any new feature development.
 - The distinction between client-side fetching (default) and Server Actions (for forms) is a key pattern to maintain.